We’ll increase conversions by

 Here’s a tip.
 Prioritize the pages that impact conversions the most.

-Is there a page with lots of traffic but with conversions that are below your site average?
+Is there a page with lots of websites and mobile traffic but with conversions that are below your site average?
 Then start with that one.
 Get focused on those visitors.

 Study that page and figure out what’s stopping them from scrolling, clicking or buying.

-Fix the pages based on the main reasons why people on mobile don’t engage with an online business.
+Fix the pages based on the main reasons why people on mobile don’t engage with an online store.
 Start by answering these questions:

 Having these questions in the back of your mind every time you optimize a page addresses the main concerns a visitor has when buying online.